Location: Decary Hall Room 119

-The Office of Multicultural Affairs & Diversity Programs has a unique role of providing support to students of color, international students, LGBTQ (lesbian, gay, bisexual and transgender, questioning) students, and individuals from other under-represented communities and cultural.
+The Office of Intercultural Student Engagement has a unique role of providing support to students of color, international students, LGBTQ (lesbian, gay, bisexual and transgender, questioning) students and individuals from other under-represented communities and cultural.
 Multicultural Affairs staff also provides training, consultation, resources and referral to faculty, staff and student organizations regarding issues of multicultural affairs and diversity.

 Location: East Hall, First Floor